Rachael Lorenzo, they/them

-Rachael Lorenzo (Mescalero Apache/Laguna Pueblo/Xicana) is a queer parent of two and lives in Albuquerque, New Mexico.
-They were born in Las Cruces, New Mexico to young parents and was raised on their father's ancestral land in Laguna, New Mexico.
+Rachael Lorenzo (Mescalero Apache/Laguna Pueblo/Xicana) is a queer, nonbinary parent of two and lives in Albuquerque, New Mexico.
+They were born in Las Cruces, New Mexico to young parents and were raised on their father's ancestral land in Laguna, New Mexico.

 Rachael graduated with a BA in political science and a Masters in public administration, focusing on public health; both degrees are from the University of New Mexico.
 Rachael studied political campaigns, participated in policy analyses, and has been consulted for their expertise in public health policies that could impact Indigenous communities.

 Rachael was not only raised on traditional values but also on politics.
 Throughout their academic career, Rachael volunteered for political campaigns, ranging from city council elections to presidential campaigns.
 Rachael was selected as a fellow for President Barack Obama's 2012 reelection campaign, Obama For America (OFA).
 Currently, Rachael funds abortion through an Indigenous-led reproductive justice organization, Indigenous Women Rising, and serves as Assistant Commissioner of Cultural Resources at the New Mexico State Land Office.

 In their spare time, Rachael writes short stories and poems, is a photographer, and tries to adopt cats without their husband finding out.